dalitun/applications/blueprint-3tiers/README_EN.md

 **Front Nodes :**

-`/root/deploy.sh` :is a cron for deploying the application, you can stop it if your application is well deployed, if you want to redeploy the application, just delete the older application and run the script:
+`/root/deploy.sh` :is a cron for deploying the application, you can stop it if your application is well deployed, if you want to redeploy the application, just delete the older application, run this commands:
 ~~~bash
 # rm -rf /var/www/html/*
 ##si type de l'application est php.